FractalFir/seabridge/README.md

 Thanks to this unqiue, deep access to the internal state of the compiler, sebaridge can generate C++ bindings to all Rust types(DONE, bit buggy), functions(WIP, demangled + generic support but no shims yet), and statics(WIP, no demangling yet).

-This will allow you to *just* use a Rust crate inside a C++ codebase, without much setup.
+This(in theory) will allow you to *just* use a Rust crate inside a C++ codebase, without much setup.
 The tool is also able to translate high level Rust concepts, like generics, into C++ equivalents(templates).

 For most scenarios, you will not need to write any glue code(generics may require a bit of setup in some cases).